jaredx64/manta-engine/README.md

 The object system works off three fundamental types:

 1. **ObjectContext**
-   - The data structure and interface for object creation, destruction, data lookup, and looping
+   - The data structure and interface for object creation, destruction, lookup, and iteration
 2. **Object**
-   - A unique "identifier" for every instantiated object in an ObjectContext
+   - A unique identifier for every instantiated object in an ObjectContext
 3. **ObjectHandle\<_ObjectType_>**
    - A handle to a specific object instance data

 In the generated code above, you may notice that the object class names are suffixed with **_t** and wrapped within an internal namespace.
-The reason for this is "raw" object types are not to be used directly in game code.
-Rather, object types in game code are represented as __ObjectType__ enums.
+The reason for this is "raw" object types are not used directly in game code.
+Rather, object types in code are represented as __ObjectType__ enums.
 This allows them to be stored in variables and passed as runtime function parameters.

 The table looks something like:
 ```c++